maiz-an/maiz-an/README.md

-<h3 align="left">Hi 👋!
-My name is Maizan and I'm a Full-Stack Dev, from Sri Lanka</h3>
+<h2 align="center">Hi 👋!
+My name is Maizan and I'm a Full-Stack Dev, from Sri Lanka</h2>

 ###